bagisto/bagisto-docs/src/ai/introduction.md

 - 🌐 **Translate reviews** — show customer reviews in the shopper's language.
 - 🎉 **Checkout messages** — personalised order confirmation messages.

-Magic AI works with **OpenAI, Anthropic, Gemini, Groq, xAI, DeepSeek, Mistral, and Ollama**.
+It works with **OpenAI, Anthropic, Gemini, Groq, xAI, DeepSeek, Mistral, and Ollama**.
 Admin features let you choose which providers are offered; storefront features are configured per channel with a model each.
+Generated text and images are suggestions until an admin applies them.

 ## WebMCP — agentic AI on the storefront

 [WebMCP](/ai/webmcp) is the browser-side counterpart.
 The storefront layout declares its search, product, wishlist, cart, checkout and newsletter actions as tools, and registers them with `navigator.modelContext.provideContext()` when the browser supports it.
 In every other browser the markup is inert.
-It is available on Bagisto 2.4 and the current development version alike.
+It is available on Bagisto 2.4 and 2.5 alike.

 ## AI for developers